gengyuncong/Supercoiling/README.md

 - openssl
 - protobuf
 - ffmpeg
-- Protocol Buffers v2.4.1
-- lxml 3.2.4+

-Most of the packages could be installed via brew/get-apt.
+Most of the packages should be readily installed via brew/get-apt without specific notation.

 When all the dependencies are ready, run the following commands: